-I give my life to God to guide today.
+I give my life to God to run today.

 See complete instructions in a separate document.
 A short summary: